tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 observers.
 The draft lists known attacks against
 SNI encryption, discusses the
 current "co-tenancy fronting" solution, and presents requirements for future TLS layer solutions.

+In practice, it may well be that no solution can meet every requirement, and that practical solutions will have to make some compromises.

 {mainmatter}